-1. Check the CSU Channel Islands Schedule of Classes for the days and times of the courses you need.

-- 2. You must use an Open University registration form to enroll in courses through this program (available by calling (805) 437-8495). - 3.Attend the first class meeting and get instructor and Academic Affairs signatures.
+- Check the CSU Channel Islands Schedule of Classes for the days and times of the courses you need - 2.
+You must use an Open University registration form to enroll in courses through this program (available by calling (805) 437-2748). - 3.
+Attend the first class meeting and get instructor and Academic Affairs signatures.
 Registration is done on a "space available basis."
 Note: some departments may have additional requirements for certain classes.
 Attend the first class to obtain the instructor's signature.
 Instructors are not permitted to sign forms before the first day of class when they can determine space availability.
-Please do not ask instructors to sign forms before this day.
-Forms will not be accepted by Extended Education before the first day of class. - 4.
-Return the completed form to Extended Education by the end of the second week of classes.
-The fees per unit are:
+Forms will not be accepted by Extended Education before the first day of class.

+4. Return the completed form to Extended Education by the end of the second week of classes